 - pain in your buttocks if your hamstring tendon is also inflamed

-Pregnancy puts extra pressure on your spine and hips, especially during your third trimester.
 Wear supportive shoes during the day and take stretch breaks if you’ve been sitting for extended periods of time.
-That can help reduce your risk for conditions like sciatica, which may lead to referred pain.
+This can help reduce your risk for conditions such as sciatica, which may lead to referred pain.

 If hip pain wakes you up, you can try these things to get back to sleep: